Central line (London Underground): Peak-time frequency

-Future and cancelled plans
+Proposed and cancelled extensions

+Hillingdon

 The Central crosses over the Metropolitan and Piccadilly lines' shared Uxbridge branch near West Ruislip depot, and a single track linking the two routes was laid in 1973.
-The London Borough of Hillingdon has lobbied TfL to divert some or all Central trains along this to Uxbridge, as West Ruislip station is located in a quiet suburb and Uxbridge is a much more densely populated regional centre.
+In the 2010s, the London Borough of Hillingdon has lobbied TfL to divert some or all Central trains along this to Uxbridge, as West Ruislip station is located in a quiet suburb and Uxbridge is a much more densely populated regional centre.
 TfL has stated that the link will be impossible until the Metropolitan line's signalling is upgraded in 2017.

-The Central line was the first Underground line to receive a complete refurbishment in the early 1990s, including the introduction of new rolling stock.
-A new generation of deep-level tube trains, as well as signalling upgrades, is planned for the mid-2020s, starting with the Piccadilly line, followed by the Bakerloo line and the Central line.

-The proposed Crossrail 2 line, running from south-west to north-east London and due to open by 2030, was planned for a number of years to take over the Epping branch of the Central line between Leytonstone and Epping.
-As of 2013 the preferred route options for the line no longer include this proposal.
+Additional stations

 The Central line runs directly below Shoreditch High Street station and an interchange has been desired locally since it opened in 2010.
 The station would lie between Liverpool Street and Bethnal Green, one of the longest gaps between stations in inner London.
-Although there would be benefits to this interchange, it was ruled out on grounds of cost, the disruption it would cause to the Central line while being built and because the platforms would be too close to sidings at Liverpool Street and would not be developed until after the Crossrail-developed Elizabeth line is fully operational.
+Although there would be benefits to this interchange, it was ruled out on grounds of cost, the disruption it would cause to the Central line while being built and because the platforms would be too close to sidings at Liverpool Street and would not be developed until after the Crossrail-developed Elizabeth line became fully operational.

 The developers of the First Central business park at Park Royal, west London, were planning a new station between North Acton and Hanger Lane.
-This would have served the business park and provided a walking distance interchange with Park Royal station on the Piccadilly line.
-This is not being actively pursued; London Underground said that the transport benefits of a Park Royal station on the Central line are not sufficiently high to justify the costs of construction.
+This would have served the business park and provided a walking-distance interchange with Park Royal Piccadilly line station.
+This is not being actively pursued; London Underground said that the transport benefits of a Park Royal station on the Central line were not sufficient to justify the costs of construction.

+Harlow extension

+In 2021, Harlow District Council proposed extending the line from its eastern terminus in Epping to Harlow.
+They argued this would reduce travel times to Epping and London, and help with efforts to add 19,000 new homes to the town and expand the population to 130,000.
+However, no funding has been allocated for this proposed extension.